-A compliant E2E orchestrating framework makes use of one separate directory per each session execution where it will copy the required input files not generated by the modules (e.g. input for the first module or initial data).
+A compliant E2E orchestrating framework makes use of one separate directory per each simulation execution where it will copy the required input files not generated by the modules (e.g. input for the first module or initial data).
 This copy includes directories and their content whenever the input is specified as such.
 To avoid disk space overuse the developer can define large input files as "auxiliary files".

-An "auxiliary file" is therefore a data file that is used as input to the simulation/processing chain but that will not be duplicated and stored in the session execution folder e.g. of candidates are a very large orbit files, Databases, LUTs or reference data files which do not change (e.g. physical constants).
-The "auxiliary files" are consequently not declared in the command line as inputs but passed to the module as a parameter within the configuration file described in section 2.2.6) and therefore not processed/visible by the orchestrating framework6.
+An "auxiliary file" is therefore a data file that is used as input to the simulation/processing chain but that will not be duplicated and stored in the simulation execution folder e.g. of candidates are a very large orbit files, Databases, LUTs or reference data files which do not change (e.g. physical constants).
+The "auxiliary files" are consequently not declared in the command line as inputs but passed to the module as a parameter within the configuration file described in section 2.2.6) and therefore not processed/visible by the orchestrating framework2.

-NB Declaring input data as auxiliary files should be carefully assessed as it makes the data set within the execution directory incomplete and does not ensure that re-execution will be identical, as external auxiliary
+NB Declaring input data as auxiliary files should be carefully assessed as it makes the data set within the execution directory incomplete and does not ensure that re-execution will be identical, as external auxiliary data could have been changed and reduce the robustness of the E2E simulation chain as the existence of auxiliary files is not ensured by the orchestrating framework